thomasbrueggemann/icebox/README.md

 using System;
 using Icebox.Attributes;

-[Frozen]
+[Iceboxed]
 public class ExampleApiResponseModel
 {
 	public string Name { get; }
 }
 ```

-and run the unit test `ShouldCheckFrozenContracts`.
+and run the unit test `ShouldCheckIceboxedContracts`.
-Now the assertion that no FrozenContractException trips and we have to restore the class to match the frozen contracts.
+Now the assertion that no IceboxedContractException trips and we have to restore the class to match the iceboxed contracts.

 ### Storing the .icebox files